 WHAT IS A SOCIAL MEDIA TONE OF VOICE GUIDE?

 Social media tone of voice refers to the persona of your social media accounts.
-It’s the way you speak to your audience, and it affects how people perceive your company.
+It’s the way you embody your brand to your audience—visually and verbally—which affects how people perceive your company.
 Your company’s history, mission and values should all be reflected in your social media tone of voice.

 HOW TO DEVELOP A SOCIAL MEDIA TONE OF VOICE GUIDE